 I have been doing single day lessons for about 6 years and my holidays now for 4 years.

-My restaurant is now open on bookings only and I also offer Private Chef Service to Tourists in their Holiday Villas
+My restaurant is now open for bookings only and I also offer a private chef service to tourists at their holiday villas.

 Tell us about the local cuisine, what are the commonly used ingredients?
 What makes it different to other Italian regional cuisine?